Full Truck Load (FTL) vs Less Than Truck Load (LTL)

 - Direct point-to-point routing (no intermediate stops)

-- Faster transit times (24–48 hours for most UK moves)
+- Faster transit times suitable for urgent moves

 - Fixed pricing per vehicle, not per weight